Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Introduction

+In the second part of the paper we consider advanced evolutionary multi-objective algorithms, where, in addition to the total offline error, we carry out comparisons with respect to the partial offline error.
+The partial offline error only considers the best feasible solution found by an algorithm exactly before the next dynamic change happens.
+This factor does not illustrate how fast the algorithm finds a good quality solution.
+In this way, instead of analyzing the performance during the optimization period, we study the algorithms based on their final results for the different changes that occurred.

-The first part of our experimental analysis, which investigates the theoretical results in~\cite{DBLP:journals/algorithmica/ShiSFKN19}, corresponds to examining the uniform instances, in which all the weights are one.
-We consider the performance of (1+1)~EA against two different versions of Multi-Objective Evolutionary Algorithms (MOEA and MOEA\_D, which only differ in their definition of dominance).
-The multi-objective approaches are enhanced in a way that store infeasible solutions as part of the population in addition to feasible solutions.
-The range of feasible and infeasible solutions stored in the multi-objective algorithms is set based on the anticipated change of the constraint bound.
-Our experimental analysis confirm the theoretical results and show that the multi-objective approaches that use population to deal with the dynamic changes outperform (1+1)EA.
+The first part of our experimental analysis, which investigates the theoretical results in~\cite{DBLP:journals/algorithmica/ShiSFKN19}, corresponds to examining the uniform instances in which all the weights are one.
+We consider the performance of (1+1)~EA against two different versions of simple Multi-Objective Evolutionary Algorithms (\EA and \EAd, which only differ in their definition of dominance).
+Both are inspired by the Global SEMO algorithm which has frequently been used in successful Pareto optimization approaches for problems with various types of constraints~\cite{DBLP:journals/nc/NeumannW06,DBLP:journals/ec/FriedrichHHNW10,DBLP:journals/algorithmica/KratschN13,DBLP:journals/ec/FriedrichN15,DBLP:books/sp/ZhouYQ19}.
+The multi-objective approaches store infeasible solutions as part of the population in addition to feasible solutions.
+In contrast to Global SEMO which usually stores all trade-offs with respect to the given objective functions, we limit the algorithm to keep only solutions around the current constraint bound.
+The range of feasible and infeasible solutions stored in our multi-objective algorithms is set based on the anticipated change of the constraint bound.
+Our experimental analysis confirms the theoretical results given in \cite{DBLP:journals/algorithmica/ShiSFKN19} on our benchmarks with dynamic uniform constraints and shows that the multi-objective approaches outperform (1+1)~EA.